dixon-hill/golem/README.md

 ## Contact

 Help us develop the application by submitting issues and bugs.
-See instruction [here](https://github.com/golemfactory/golem/wiki/Testing).
+See instructions [here](https://github.com/golemfactory/golem/wiki/Testing).

 You can also send us an email to `contact@golem.network` or talk to us on [chat.golem.network](https://chat.golem.network).